Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Extras.md

 - *Export def.*
 Click the drop-down list to select the appropriate export definition.
 The export definitions are preconfigured in the system but they can be edited.
-The following options are available:
-  - **Lexware Pro (customers)**
-  - **Lexware Pro (suppliers)**
+All created export definitions are displayed in the drop-down list.

 - [Edit]
-Click this button to edit the export definitions.
+Click this button to add, edit or delete an export definitions.
 The *Import/export definitions* is displayed, see [Import/export definitions](#importexport-definitions).

 - *Export*
 Click the drop-down list to select the specific data to be exported.
 The following options are available: